The best files transfer software makes it easy not just to transfer files online, but also to manage them.

 File transfer software has become increasingly important with the move to working from home.
 That means businesses need employees to be able to file and share documents online.

-Collaborative working has become a key part of many business practices, from team editing of documents and presentations, to staff and supervisor updating of time keeping spreadsheets.
+Collaboration is a key part of that, from team editing of documents and presentations, to staff and supervisor updating of time keeping spreadsheets.